adolfoweloy/adolfoweloy.github.io/_posts/2017-01-15-functionalprog.en.md

 }
 ```

 The expression `() -> naturals(from + 1)` wont be performed when someone call the `naturals` method.
 Such a **function** will be performed only when it is required to and is allowed to.
-If functions are defined to work in a lazy way with infinite data structures, we can use such a construction as follows (this examplo take the double of the first 10 natural numbers):
+If functions are defined to work in a lazy way with infinite data structures, we can use such a construction as follows (this example take the double of the first 10 natural numbers):

 ```java
 LazySeq<Integer> first10Doubles = naturals(2).map(n -> n * 2).take(10);